grandmastr/dns-server/README.md

 ### Limitations

 - Compressed Packet Handling:
-    - The DNS does not currently handle compressed packets.
+    - The DNS server does not currently handle compressed packets.
 - Answering capabilities:
     - It is not a full DNS, but it is capable of resolving a few basic DNS queries (A, AAAA, CNAME, PTR, TXT, and MX).